mitchellvanw/hashids/README.md

 ```

 ## That's it!
-For the documentation written by the owner of hashids: https://github.com/ivanakimov/hashids.php
+For the documentation written by the owner of hashids, [click here](https://github.com/ivanakimov/hashids.php "https://github.com/ivanakimov/hashids.php")

 Hope you will enjoy this bundle
 and thanks to Ivan Akimov ([@ivanakimov](http://twitter.com/ivanakimov "@ivanakimov")) for making Hashids.